Learning to Shape Rewards using a Game of Two Partners: Our Framework

 \subsection{The Overall Learning Procedure}

 The game $\mathcal{G}$ is solved using our multi-agent RL algorithm (ROSA).
 In the next section, we show the convergence properties of ROSA.
-Here, we first give a description of ROSA (the full code is in Sec. \ref{sec:algorithm} of the Appendix).
+The full code is in Sec. \ref{sec:algorithm} of the Appendix.
 The ROSA algorithm consists of two independent procedures: {\fontfamily{cmss}\selectfont Controller} learns its own policy while {\fontfamily{cmss}\selectfont Shaper} learns which states to perform a switch and the shaping reward magnitudes.
-In our implementation, we used proximal policy optimization (PPO) \citep{schulman2017Proximal} as the learning algorithm for all policies: {\fontfamily{cmss}\selectfont Controller}'s policy, switching control policy, and the reward magnitude policy.
-For {\fontfamily{cmss}\selectfont Shaper} $L$ term we used $L(s_{t}):=\|\hat{h}(s_t) - \mathit{h(s_t)}\|_{2}^{2}$ as in RND \citep{burda2018exploration} where $h$ is a random initialised, fixed target network while $\hat{h}$ is the predictor network that seeks to approximate the target network.
-We constructed $\hat{F}$ using a fixed neural network $f:\mathbb{R}^d \mapsto \mathbb{R}^m$ and a one-hot encoding of the action of {\fontfamily{cmss}\selectfont Shaper}.
-Specifically, $\hat{\phi}(s_t, a^2_t) \coloneqq f(s_t) \cdot i(a^2_t)$ where $i(a^2_t)$ is a one-hot encoding of the action $a^2_t$ picked by {\fontfamily{cmss}\selectfont Shaper}.
-Thus, $\hat{F}(s_t, a^2_t; s_{t-1}, a^2_{t-1}) = f(s_t) \cdot i(a^2_t) - \gamma^{-1} f(s_{t-1}) \cdot i(a^2_{t-1})$.
-The action set of {\fontfamily{cmss}\selectfont Shaper} is thus $\mathcal{A}_2 \coloneqq \{0, 1,..., m\}$ where each element is an element of $\mathbb{N}$, and $\pi_2$ is a MLP $\pi_2: \mathbb{R}^d \mapsto \mathbb{R}^m$.
-Precise details are in the Supplementary Materials Section 8.
+In our implementation, we used proximal policy optimization (PPO) \cite{schulman2017Proximal} as the learning algorithm for all policies: {\fontfamily{cmss}\selectfont Controller}'s policy, switching control policy, and the reward magnitude policy.
+We demonstrated ROSA with various {\fontfamily{cmss}\selectfont Shaper} $L$ terms, the first is RND \cite{burda2018exploration} in which $L$ takes the form $L(s_{t}):=\|\hat{h}(s_t) - \mathit{h(s_t)}\|_{2}^{2}$ where $h$ is a random initialised, fixed target network while $\hat{h}$ is the predictor network that seeks to approximate the target network.
+Secondly, to demonstrate the flexibility of ROSA to perform well with even a rudimentary bonus term, we use a simple count-based term for $L$, which counts the number of times a state has been visited (see Sec. \ref{sec:ablation_studies}).
+The action set of the {\fontfamily{cmss}\selectfont Shaper} is thus $\mathcal{A}_2 \coloneqq \{0, 1,..., m\}$ where each element is an element of $\mathbb{N}$, and $\pi_2$ is a MLP $\pi_2: \mathbb{R}^d \mapsto \mathbb{R}^m$.
+Precise details are in the Supplementary Material, Section 8.